-How do I compete with a company that has unlimited capital and I don’t?
+Q: Dear SaaStr: How Do I Compete with a Company that has Unlimited Capital — and I Don’t?

-Do they have a strong brand?
+First, does your highly-funded competitor have a dominant brand yet?
 If not, it may not matter.
 There is no “winner” yet.
 The #1 brand trumps capital.

-- Be more expensive (really, More Enterprise).
+- Be more expensive (by that I mean, really, More Enterprise).
 The leader sometimes isn’t the most upmarket.
 That also leaves room at the top.
 If your competitor is $500/month.
 Can you build a $5000/mo version that is more “enterprise-grade?”
 This can work well if you have the right enterprise DNA — and your bigger competitor doesn’t.
 If you don’t have this DNA though, it’s really, really hard to pull off.

 - Be 2–10x better — at just one important thing.
-(The rest stuff you can be merely OK at).
+(The rest of stuff, for now, you can be merely OK at).
 You don’t have to achieve parity with your Ultrafunded Competitor in everything.
-But if you have one important thing they don’t — Slack integration, localization, an important mobile app, a special dashboard, who knows — that the customers will pay for … you can still win those deals.
+But if you have one important thing they don’t — a critical integration, localization, an important mobile app, a special dashboard, who knows — that the customers will pay for … you can still win those deals.

 Fighting parity, with a hyper-funded start-up, is frustrating.